0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ### Lunch on Air Canada Rouge

 Ironically, we got better meals on Rouge than on the main Air Canada line that we flew in on.

+We got apple pie for the breakfast before landing!